hugobaudchon/geodataset/README.md

 ### Area of Interest

 In order to provide more flexibility when tilerizing a raster, geodataset supports areas of interest (AOI).
-2 types of aois configs are supported: AOIGeneratorConfig and AOIFromPackageConfig.
+2 types of AOIs configs are supported: AOIGeneratorConfig and AOIFromPackageConfig.
-These configs can then be passed to the tilerizers to divide the raster into groups of tiles for each AOI
+These configs can then be passed to the tilerizers to divide the raster into groups of tiles for each AOI.

 ```python
 from pathlib import Path